 What better way to kick off our holiday-season stress than with talk of deductibles, coinsurance and high premiums?
 Welcome to open enrollment, where employees can re-evaluate their health care options each November.

 It’s a prime opportunity to secure better benefits and maximize savings; yet open enrollment is often underutilized.
-“Although it can be one of the most important decisions Americans make all year, consumers don’t spend enough time researching medical plans — usually because it’s confusing and overwhelming,” says Andrea Woroch, a money-saving
+“Although it can be one of the most important decisions Americans make all year, consumers don’t spend enough time researching medical plans — usually because it’s confusing and overwhelming,” says Andrea Woroch, a money-saving coach and consumer expert.

 In an effort to simplify the process, here are six factors to consider when deciding what’s best for your family’s coverage and for your bottom line.

 Calculating your monthly insurance payment, otherwise known as your premium, is a good first step.
 But don’t opt for a lower monthly premium without factoring in the total cost of care first, including copays — the fixed amount you’ll have to pay out of pocket for every doctor’s appointment or service.

 “It may benefit you to pay more per month and less out of pocket if you go to the doctor often, require medications or have a serious illness and know you’ll need to go to the hospital regularly,” says Woroch.

 Even after meeting your deductible — the amount you pay before your insurance kicks in — you’ll continue paying coinsurance (those pesky medical bills that so easily pile up), which is a percentage of every health service cost and something many consumers overlook, says Woroch.

 In general, plans with lower deductibles mean higher coinsurance, which could range from 10 to 30 percent of your bill.
 While a 30 percent coinsurance may seem more cost-effective than a $3,000 deductible in the short-term, you may think differently after a $20,000 hospital stay.